MatteZ02/IntelliBot/README.md

 Be sure to fill out the requiered fields in .ENV_example and rename the file to .ENV

 Also a google firebase is requiered!
 You will have to create your own cloud firestore and add serviceAccount.json to src/config!

+### Database

+The database is used to store all mutes in case of a restart for now!

+Create a collection called "mutes".
+Under that collection create a document called "users".
+Under that documetn create a field called "ids" as a type Array.